-The temperature measurement is made with a DS-2438Z.
-The device is not calibrated, but empirical data shows it to be accurate within a few degrees of actual, with an operating range of –40 to +85 degrees C. Because the sensing device is partially enclosed and mounted to the PCB, the response time to temperature changes will relatively slow.
-Care should be taken not to place the sensor in direct sunlight, as the radiant heat will be partially trapped inside the enclosure and cause readings higher than ambient.
+This sensor measures temperature using a DS-2438Z with an operating range of -40°C to +85°C. It is not calibrated, but empirical data proves it to be accurate within a few degrees of actual temperature.
+The sensing device is partially enclosed and mounted to the PCB, so the time to respond to temperature change will be relatively slow.
+The sensor should not be placed in direct sunlight, as the radiant heat will become trapped inside the enclosure and will cause higher readings.